ayushnagar123/ticketing-system/README.md

 - [X] Unauthorize login if non of the token,refresh token and password is provided along with phone number for authentication.
 - [X] Bycrypting password for secure storage of login credentials.
 - [X] Forbidding login in case of unregistered phone number.
-- [ ] Bad request in case of input field validation are incorrect.
+- [X] Bad request in case of input field validation are incorrect.
 - [ ] Create a ticket using name and phone number and timing.
 - [ ] Update a ticket using name and phone number and timing.
 - [ ] Delete a ticket using name and phone number and timing.
 - [ ] Display all ticket using name and phone number and timing.
 - [ ] Expire a ticket after 8 hours.
+- [X] Create a theater hall authenticting admin rights.
+- [X] Get Vacant seats in all halls.

 ### How to Setup?